 Come up with ways to pay off your debts quicker by increasing the monthly payment or other means.
-In the case of high interest incurring credit card debt, think about ways to pay them off as soon as possible even if it means using some of your savings.
+In the case of high-interest incurring credit card debt, think about ways to pay them off as soon as possible even if it means using some of your savings.
 You throw away money on the interest that you pay on credit card debts.
-The net result is that you end up paying much more for the product or service then you did originally.
+The net result is that you end up paying much more for the product or service than you did originally.
 What a waste!

 In addition, include the amounts that you want to increase your income and savings.
 Enter your income goals in the “Notes” section to the far right.
 Enter your savings objectives in the “Goal” column in the liquid assets section.

 This activity is what creating a personal budget is all about.
 Your objective is to give yourself monthly and annual expense, savings, and income goals.
 Include strategies on how you’re going to achieve your goals in the notes sections.

 Identify some exciting reasons for reducing your expenses and increasing your income and savings.
 Perhaps you imagine yourself completely debt free, having 30 percent more income and savings each year, and financially secure within 15 years!